Germantown in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2021 by Pennsylvania Historical and Museum Commission.

 Topics and series.
-This historical marker is listed in these topic lists: African Americans • Agriculture • Churches & Religion • Education • Industry & Commerce.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+This historical marker is listed in these topic lists: African Americans • Agriculture • Education • Industry & Commerce • Religion & Religious Structures.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
+A significant historical year for this entry is 1849.